etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Datasets.md

 To export a dataset, it is very important to follow these steps:

   * First click on the *Export Reference Data* button in the Dataset window.
 This will export the dataset contents to an xml file, and will also generate the checksum of this dataset.
-  * Then, execute `ant export.database` to export the checksum information to the module source data.
+  * Then, execute `./gradlew export.database` to export the checksum information to the module source data.

-After this, you can do `ant package.module -Dmodule={module java package}` to package your module, which now will include the contents of the dataset.
+After this, you can [publish your module](../how-to-guides/how-to-publish-modules-to-github-repository.md) your module, which now will include the contents of the dataset.

 !!!note
     The reference data is inserted when a module is applied (build and installed).
 Or can be imported separately.